C83Ren/Unity-glTF-test/README.md

+## Project Information
+# Unity-glTF File Download via API
+A test project for learning the use case of glTF asset in Unity game

+## Template Information
 # Unity 3D URP Project Template for GitHub Repository
 A template project based from Unity Hub 3D URP template Project that has been optimized for Git repository use.